sajjadrad/laravel-Invi/README.md

 # Invi Bundle for Laravel #

-This bundle help you to make a simple invitation system for you signup or other service.
+This bundle help you to make a simple invitation system for your signup or other service.
 [http://bundles.laravel.com/bundle/Invi]

 ## Features ##